Development of stadiums in English football: Brighton and Hove Albion

 Brighton's 14-year wait for a permanent home came to an end when Brighton moved to Falmer Stadium, in 2011, with a capacity of 22,000 seats.
 The stadium had built into its design the ability to have capacity increased to 30,750, which has been completed as of the end of the 2012–13 season.
 This has been done by filling in all four corners of the stadium and adding an extra tier to the top of the East Stand.
 Extra corporate boxes and hospitality suites have also been added to the existing South Stand mezzanine, and the 1901 Club West Stand middle tier has been extended around each corner.
+Currently, the club are planning to further increase capacity, and its current amount is 31,800.

 Brighton had been without a permanent home since May 1997, when they left the Goldstone Ground after 95 years after it was sold to a developer in an effort to ease the club's financial crisis.
-Two seasons were spent ground-sharing with Gillingham before the club returned to Brighton to a temporary home at Withdean Athletics Stadium, although the aim from the outset was to build a new stadium in the Falmer area.
+Two seasons were spent ground-sharing with Gillingham before the club returned to Brighton to a temporary home at Withdean Stadium, although the aim from the outset was to build a new stadium in the Falmer area.